HMT: A Hardware-Centric Hybrid Bonsai Merkle Tree Algorithm for High-Performance Authentication: Experimental Setup Results

-We use variable memory stride lengths in our benchmark to reduce metadata locality as the accesses with larger strides will ensure more misses in the BMT caches of lower levels.
+As mentioned before, we use variable memory stride lengths in RSTBenchmark to emulate encryption counter access and calculate peak bandwidth of BMT subsystem especially in more randomized access cases.
+The metadata locality reduces as the accesses with larger strides ensures more misses in the BMT caches of lower levels.
 The HMT controller is essentially a fully pipelined design and as such, can handle multiple incoming requests even before the completion of previous authentications.
 Also, the use of SB ensures speculative operations based on the nodes currently under authentication which is especially helpful for applications with good data locality.
+The lazy BMT, on the other hand, is constrained by its sole operation at a given time.
+On top of that, it doesn't have the performance enhancements like the use of SB or the reduction in potential evictions due to algorithmic modifications.
 As a result, HMT demonstrates upto 7x read and 5x more write throughput improvements (Fig. \ref{result3}) over baseline (lazy update).
 However, even with these performance enhancements, there is still room for improvement compared to the bandwidth of the insecure system in Fig. \ref{result3}.
-Due to its unique nature of update, we assume that the write performance of HMT largely relies on cache size instead of stride length of the access.
-On the other hand, the read throughput drops with the higher stride lengths as the HMT encounters more read misses.
-However, the stride size of $2^{15}$ unexpectedly provides better performance and we assume it's due to additional hits in SB.
+Due to its unique nature of update, we assume that the write performance of HMT largely relies on BMT cache size instead of stride length of the access and the constant write bandwidth supports our assumption.
+On the other hand, the read throughput drops with the higher stride lengths as the HMT encounters more read misses with less spatial locality.
+However, the stride size of $2^{15}$ unexpectedly provides better performance and we assume it's due to additional hits in SB since the system keeps accessing the same two data locations repeatedly.